Theranostics

 Theranostics, or theragnostics, refers to the combination of diagnosis and therapy (treatment) of disease in a single medical intervention or technique.
-For example, a combination of radioactive isotopes may be administered to simultaneously identify and attack cancerous lesions.
+For example, a combination of radioactive isotopes may be administered to simultaneously image and treat cancerous lesions.
 Typically theranostic approaches involve a medical imaging component, such as radiotracers, contrast agents, positron emission tomography, and magnetic resonance imaging.

 The term "theranostic" is a portmanteau of two words, therapeutic and diagnostic.
 The first known use of the term is attributed to John Funkhouser, a consultant for the company Cardiovascular Diagnostic, who used it in a press release in August 1998.
+Nanotheranostics is the specialization of theranostics in the nanoscale.

 Applications

 Nuclear medicine

 Theranostics originated in the field of nuclear medicine; iodine isotope 131 for the diagnostic study and treatment of thyroid cancer was one of its earliest applications.
 Nuclear medicine encompasses various substances, either alone or in combination, that can be used for diagnostic imaging and targeted therapy.
 These substances may include ligands of receptors present on the target tissue or compounds, like iodine, that are internalized by the target through metabolic processes.
 By using these mechanisms, theranostics enables the localization of pathological tissues with imaging and the targeted destruction of these tissues using high doses of radiation.